ruv-ohf/standards/recommendations/Deployment.md

   - [Play Evolutions](https://www.playframework.com/documentation/2.5.x/Evolutions)

     Too tightly couples the deployment of schema with the deployment of code.
 This can be a problem with difficult rollbacks.
-It also obfusicates the necessity of avoiding breaking changes to the schema in order to avoid downtime when the code on a second node is incompatible with the new schema.
+It also obfuscates the necessity of avoiding breaking changes to the schema in order to avoid downtime when the code on a second node is incompatible with the new schema.
 Though this tool may be useful in some small microservices, it is likely that the service will outgrow it and eventually need Schema Evolution Manager; recommendation is to simply start with SEM from the beginning.